Back

 Other important information

-• You will need to create a new user account in the new MOS portal.
-User accounts from the previous MOS version will not be transferred to the new MOS portal.
+• It is necessary to create a new user account in the new MOS portal.
+User accounts from the previous version of MOS have not been transferred to the new portal.
+User data will be deleted.

 • We particularly encourage you to earlier submissions of applications, which require signing an attachment by a third person, i.e. by: